Looking for the best slim wallet to streamline your everyday carry? Here are 23 high quality minimalist wallets to choose from.

 Most men carry their wallets all day, every day.
 And most men carry too much wallet.
-The thing is, you don’t actually need that heavy duty trifold with the extra flap for photo ID and zip up change pouch.
+Chances are you don’t actually need that heavy duty trifold with the extra flap for photo ID and a zip up change pouch.

-At least I don’t!
-But then again, I’m somewhat of a minimalist.
-Which is why I’m going to try to convince you to trade in your oversized, George Costanza wallet for a sleek, modern, slim alternative.
+If you’re currently lugging around an oversized, George Costanza wallet, I’m going to try to convince you to trade it in for a sleek, modern, slim alternative.

-You see, sitting with a thick wallet in one of your back pockets throws off your posture.
-I’m not going to go into the physiology behind this, mostly because I don’t know it, but research shows that, over time, sitting lopsided can cause sciatica, which is basically pain in your lower back.
+Believe it or not, sitting with a thick wallet in one of your back pockets can throw off your posture.
+I’m no physiologist, but I do know that research has shown that sitting lopsided over time can cause sciatica, which is basically pain in your lower back.